ianmiell/shutit/README.md

 Really Quick Overview
 =====================
-You'll be interested in this if you:
+Some use cases:

 - Are a programmer who wants highly configurable containers for differing use cases and environments.

+- Like bash, want to automate tasks, have structure and support, but don't want to learn a configuration management framework that takes you away from the command line you know and love.

-- Find dockerfiles a great idea, but limiting in practice.
+- Find Dockerfiles a great idea, but limiting in practice.

 - Want to build stateless containers for development, testing, and production.

 - Want to [build everything from source](https://github.com/ianmiell/shutit-distro/blob/master/README.md) in a way that's comprehensible and auditable.

+- Want to create instructive [walkthroughs](https://asciinema.org/a/30598?t=70):

-- Want to take your scripts and turn them into stateless containers quickly, without needing to maintain (or learn) a configuration management solution designed for moving target systems.
+- Want to take your scripts and turn them into stateless containers quickly, without needing to maintain (or learn) a configuration management solution designed for moving-target systems.

-- Are interested in "phoenix deployment" using Docker.
+- Are interested in "phoenix deployment".

 What Does it Do?